 How do Optus bundles compare to Telstra and Foxtel?

-All three providers offer internet and entertainment deals, but when you look at the details, each paint a slightly different picture.
+All three providers offer internet and entertainment deals, but when you look at the details, each paints a slightly different picture.
 The other two are priced higher than Optus, but have slightly different bundles to offer:

-- Telstra offers unlimited data from $90 a month, and Telstra TV can be added for an additional $9 monthly.
-Telstra also offers bundled-in Foxtel packages, including Movies and Sports, from about $125 per month (including your broadband plan) on a 12-month contract.
+- Telstra offers unlimited data from $80 a month, and Telstra TV can be added for an additional $9 monthly.
+Telstra also offers bundled-in Foxtel packages, including Movies and Sports, from about $130 per month (including your broadband plan) on a no lock-in contract (setup fees may apply).
 Telstra customers can also add streaming services such as Foxtel Now, BINGE and Kayo Sports to plans from an extra $10 monthly.

 - Foxtel offers bundles with unlimited data from $124 per month.
-You’ll get unlimited NBN 50 data with the Foxtel Plus entertainment bundle included in this package; about $149 monthly will get you the Broadband + Sports bundle, while the $164 per month plan includes the Premium HD bundle, featuring every channel available.
+You’ll get unlimited NBN 50 data with the Foxtel Plus entertainment bundle included in this package; about $149 monthly will get you the Broadband + Sports bundle, while the $174 per month plan includes the Premium Plus bundle, featuring every channel available.

-Overall, Optus obviously exists at the cheaper end of the scale, but for this you do miss out on a few key areas: HBO shows such as Game of Thrones, and every NRL or AFL game live.
-If you’re a stickler for these types of premium content, then you likely have no choice but to side with Telstra or Foxtel.
-However, if you’re just looking for American sports or EPL and some light entertainment, Optus with its Sports and Fetch bundles work well.
+Overall, Optus obviously exists at the cheaper end of the scale, but its bundles will add on a fair bit extra compared to the basic plans.
+If you’re a stickler for these types of premium entertainment content, then you likely have no choice but to side with Telstra or Foxtel.
+However, if you’re just looking for EPL and a less standard bundle option, Optus has some fairly unique or hard to find offers.

 Is an Optus bundle worth the money?

 - Telstra and Foxtel are priced higher than Optus but both offer bundles with Foxtel in them, including access to the Sports packages.
 Basic entertainment starts at about $100 each month, while for sports you’ll be paying closer to $130 per month.